 The artist-in-residence program will select artists through a highly competitive application process.
 Each year, two talented Manetti Shrem Artists will join UC Davis as visiting faculty for one academic quarter to teach undergraduate studio classes and graduate seminars, and deliver a public lecture.
 The artists will live in Davis and be offered a private studio to create works in their dedicated medium.
-The gift also will create a program manager/curator position to oversee the program.
+The gift also creates a program manager/curator position to oversee the program.

 In addition, four high-profile Spotlight Artists will be invited to visit each year for up to 10 days to conduct seminars accessible to both undergraduate and graduate students, and to present public lectures to the university and broader art communities.
 The artists will also engage with the Jan Shrem and Maria Manetti Shrem Museum of Art on innovative collaborations.